basdeboer123/aifighting/README.md

 ## table_of_content

 The game consists out of the following files:
-- introduction.html -> start page
+- introduction.html -> starting page, with explanation of the game
-- indexpose.html -> file for linking game and Blaze Pose together
+- index2.html -> file for linking game and Blaze Pose together
-- posescript.js -> Blaze Pose(On-device Real-time Body Pose tracking)
+- posescript2.js -> Blaze Pose(On-device Real-time Body Pose tracking)
 - script.js -> the JavaScript game(includes possible actions and death-checks)
 - style.css -> style and lay-out of the game